dtcenter/METplus/docs/Contributors_Guide/documentation.rst

   (e.g. **open_release_issue.rst, clone_project_repository.rst**, etc.)
   may be common to multiple METplus components.
 These common steps are located in the *release_steps* directory.
-However, a METplus component may have different instructions from other componenets (e.g. For **METplus wrappers, update_version.rst, create_release_extra.rst**, etc.).
+However, a METplus component may have different instructions from other components (e.g. For **METplus wrappers, update_version.rst, create_release_extra.rst**, etc.).
 In this case, the instructions that are specific to that component are located in a subdirectory